Taking the first step

 How do I apply?

 Contact your country's permanent representation to the EU for information about current opportunities.
-For more information on the nature of the work of a seconded national expert, see Seconded National Experts.

 If you are interested in becoming a parliamentary assistant to a Member of the European Parliament (based in Luxembourg, Brussels or Strasbourg), see the European Parliament's website for more information.

 See also the individual websites of the Political Groups for information about their own recruitment procedures.